Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Accelerated MM-based KLD Optimization

 Applying acceleration modifies the update step of MM-KLD.
 Instead of simply setting $\mathbf{X}^{(t+1)}=\CMcal{M}(\mathbf{X}^{(t)})$, we use the unaccelerated output $\CMcal{M}(\mathbf{X}^{(t)})$ as an input to an acceleration formula, which then computes the final $\mathbf{X}^{(t+1)}$ for the next iterate.

-While various well-established acceleration schemes exist, such as Polyak's heavy-ball \cite{polyak1964some} and Nesterov acceleration \cite{nesterov1983method}, we focus on a Steffensen-type method (STEM) \cite{SQUAREM} for our framework.
+While various well-established acceleration schemes exist, such as Polyak's heavy-ball \cite{polyak1964some} and Nesterov acceleration \cite{nesterov1983method}, we focus on STEM \cite{SQUAREM} for our framework.
 STEM is a modern vector generalization of the classical scalar Steffensen's method \cite{steffensen1933remarks, nievergelt1991aitken}, designed to accelerate general fixed-point iterations.
-This method is an effective derivative-free technique that requires only the fixed-point mapping $\CMcal{M}(\cdot)$ itself, yet it constructs a secant approximation that achieves a quadratic convergence rate near the solution, offering a substantial speed-up over the linear convergence of the baseline MM algorithm \cite{hunter2004tutorial}.
+This method is an effective derivative-free technique that requires only the fixed-point mapping $\CMcal{M}(\cdot)$ itself, yet it constructs a secant approximation that achieves a substantially faster practical convergence near the solution, offering a notable speed-up over the linear convergence of the baseline MM algorithm \cite{hunter2004tutorial}.

 The core of STEM is to define a residual function:

 and, at iteration $t$, compute the two successive images

 Let the first residual and the second one be